(This doesn't do my mother

 My mom could probably cook and stuff a turkey for any size crowd in her sleep.

-That doesn't mean she wouldn't be nervous about every aspect to the meal,
+That doesn't mean she wouldn't be nervous about every aspect of the meal,

 but she could do it.
 She loved good china, and a table set with pretty dishes